Tiffany Trump

-Tiffany Ariana Trump (born October 13, 1993) is the fourth child of former U.S. President Donald Trump and his only child with his second wife, Marla Maples.
-She is a legal research assistant at Georgetown University Law Center.
+Tiffany Ariana Trump (born October 13, 1993) is the fourth child of U.S. president Donald Trump and his only child with his second wife, Marla Maples.

+Born in West Palm Beach, Florida, and primarily raised by her mother in California, Trump earned degrees from the University of Pennsylvania and Georgetown University Law Center.
+She briefly pursued music and fashion, and later became involved in politics by supporting her father's presidential campaigns in 2016, 2020, and 2024.
+In addition to her appearances at political events, she gained media attention for her social media presence.

 Early life and education

 Tiffany Ariana Trump was born on October 13, 1993, at St. Mary's Medical Center in West Palm Beach, Florida, two months before her parents married.
-She is Donald Trump's only child with his second wife, actress and television personality Marla Maples, whom he married in December 1993.
+She is Donald Trump's only child with his second wife, actress and television personality Marla Maples.
 She was named after jeweler Tiffany & Co.; her father purchased the air rights above the company's Fifth Avenue flagship store in the 1980s while building Trump Tower next door.
 Her parents divorced in 1999 after being separated for two years.
 She was raised by her mother in California.

-She has three older half-siblings, Donald Jr., Ivanka and Eric, from Donald Trump's first wife, Ivana, and a younger half-brother, Barron, from Trump's third wife, Melania.
+Trump has three elder half-siblings, Donald Jr., Ivanka and Eric, from her father's first wife, Ivana, and a younger half-brother, Barron, from Donald's third wife, Melania.

 Trump attended Viewpoint School in Calabasas, California, graduating in 2012.
-She attended University of Pennsylvania (her father's alma mater) and graduated in 2016 with a Bachelor of Arts degree in sociology with a concentration in law and society, and was a member of Kappa Alpha Theta sorority.
-She then entered Georgetown University Law Center in Washington, D.C. and was awarded a Doctor of Jurisprudence (JD) degree in May 2020.
+She attended the University of Pennsylvania (her father's alma mater) and graduated in 2016 with a Bachelor of Arts degree in sociology with a concentration in law and society, and was a member of Kappa Alpha Theta sorority.
+She then entered Georgetown University Law Center in Washington, D.C., and was awarded a J.D. degree in May 2020.

 Career

-In 2011, Trump released a music single called "Like a Bird".
-She later told The Oprah Winfrey Show that she was evaluating whether to take her music career "to the next level as a professional".
+In 2011, Trump released a music single called "Like a Bird" featuring creative partner Sprite, as well as rapper Logic.
+Trump later told The Oprah Winfrey Show that she was evaluating whether to take her music career "to the next level as a professional".
+In June 2015, Sprite posted a photo of himself and Trump sitting at a piano in front of a list of song titles labeled Tiffany Trump Tunes.
+The track list included nine songs, among them "Like a Bird".

-In 2015, Trump worked as an intern for Vogue and, in 2016, modeled for an Andrew Warren fashion show during New York Fashion Week.
+In 2015, Trump worked as an intern for Vogue magazine and, in 2016, modeled for an Andrew Warren fashion show during New York Fashion Week.

-2016 and 2020 presidential campaigns
+Father's presidential campaigns

 Trump made numerous appearances during her father's 2016 presidential campaign.
 She spoke at the 2016 Republican National Convention on the second night of the convention.

 Trump again campaigned for her father in 2020, including speaking at the 2020 Republican National Convention.
 She spoke at several in-person campaign events in the weeks before the election.

-Professional career

-Trump has remained with Georgetown Law after graduating in 2020, working as a research assistant for Professor Shon Hopwood.
+Trump appeared in person for her father during a speech at Mar-a-Lago following his first indictment in 2023.